 Mr Jumeau worked in both public and private practice in ENT, Head and Neck Surgery for 14 years in Cairns, North Queensland as the primary provider of ENT services to the region.
 This strong background in rural generalist ENT surgery garnered excellent experience in otology (ear), rhinology (nasal airway and sinus surgery) and paediatric ENT surgery.

-Mr Jumeau has also had an official consultant appointment at Monash Health (Victoria) for the past 7 years where he would work and teach in the field of rhinoplasty.
-This provided the professional stimulation of working in a large tertiary surgical unit, maintained strong links to his peers, academic upkeep and the enjoyment of being involved in the teaching of advanced ENT surgical trainees.
+For seven years between 2014 and 2020, Mr Jumeau had an official consultant appointment at Monash Health (Victoria) where he would work and teach in the field of rhinoplasty.
+This provided the professional stimulation of working in a large tertiary surgical unit, maintained strong links to his peers, academic upkeep and the enjoyment of being involved in teaching advanced ENT surgical trainees.

-Over the past 3 years, Mr Jumeau has had the pleasure of working regularly with Professor Anthony Holmes (Craniofacial Surgeon, Royal Childrens’ Hospital) with whom he shares a passion and structural philosophy for rhinoplasty/ complex nasal reconstruction.
-It was upon Mr Jumeau’s decision to return full time to Melbourne from Cairns (Commencing Feb 2019) that Professor Holmes offered for him to join his private practice.
+Over the past 3 years, Mr Jumeau has had the pleasure of regularly working with Professor Anthony Holmes (Craniofacial Surgeon, Royal Children’s’ Hospital) with whom he shares a passion and structural philosophy for rhinoplasty/complex nasal reconstruction.
+The opportunity to work full time with Professor Holmes in the office and operating room was a major factor in Mr Jumeau’s decision to relocate back to Melbourne from Queensland.

 Over the years, Mr Jumeau has done quite a bit of remote Australian and international ENT service work for the Pacific Islands Project through the College of Surgeons and AusAID.
 These trips have been to Micronesia and several visits to the Solomons as well as many years of work and over two dozen week-long visits to Weipa, Cooktown and Thursday Island up in Cape York through Queensland Health.
 Through these visits and his main base in Far North Queensland, Mr Jumeau has good ENT experience in Indigenous Australian health.